peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat otherValue,
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value as this object but with the same exponent as another binary float.
+Returns a binary floating-point number with the same value as this object but with the same exponent as another binary floating-point number.
 Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

 <b>Remark:</b> This method can be used to implement fixed-point binary arithmetic, in which a fixed number of digits come after the radix point.
 A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic" .

 <b>Parameters:</b>

- * <i>otherValue</i>: A binary float containing the desired exponent of the result.
+ * <i>otherValue</i>: A binary floating-point number containing the desired exponent of the result.
 The significand is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>

-A binary float with the same value as this object but with the exponent changed.
+A binary floating-point number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.

 <a id="Quantize_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>
 ### Quantize